Bacharach Outpatient Physical Therapy Center Hammonton

 Neck and Back Pain

-Phyical therapy for neck and back pain would begin with a thorough evauation to determine the area of dyfunction.
+Physical therapy for neck and back pain would begin with a thorough evaluation to determine the area of dysfunction.
 Next, the therapist would create a plan of care to increase strength and develop proper body mechanics.
 This would lead to a decrease in pain and an increase in functional mobility.